PrivacySafe/3NWeb-architecture/README.md

 >
 > -- Cory Doctorow

-At the start of this century tensions have already been noted in the digital domain:
+At the start of this century tensions have already been noted in the digital domain (from ["Tussle in Cyberspace: Defining Tomorrow's Internet", DOI 10.1145/633025.633059, August 2002](https://groups.csail.mit.edu/ana/Publications/PubPDFs/Tussle2002.pdf) ):

 > 2. PRINCIPLES
 >
 > The thesis of this paper is that the future of the Internet will increasingly be defined